cypnk/Anime-List/README.md

 Doukyonin wa Hiza, Tokidoki, Atama no Ue.
 (My Roommate is a Cat)
 Dragon Drive
 Drifters
-Druaga No Tou The Aegis Of Uruk
+Druaga No Tou (The Tower of Druaga) The Aegis Of Uruk, The Sword of Uruk
 Durarara!!

 Ef: A Tale of Memories